DonYall/dotfiles/README.md

 ## keybinds

-Most keybinds are the defaults from i3 (using Alt as the mod key), but there are some weird ones I configured for myself such as Mod+Shift+D to open discordo (a command-lnie versoin of Discord)
+Most keybinds are the defaults from i3 (using Alt as the mod key), but there are some weird ones I configured for myself such as Mod+Shift+D to open discordo (a command-line versoin of Discord)

 ## applications